JakobRaymaekers/WOE2.0/README.md

-# WEIGHT-OF-EVIDENCE 2.0 WITH SHRINKAGE AND SPLINE-BINNING
+# Weight-of-evidence 2.0 with shrinkage and spline-binning